ampl/amplpy/docs/source/quick-start.rst

 `version` from AMPL as a string and prints the result on the active console.

-If the AMPL installation directory is not in the system search path, you should create the AMPL object as follows instead:
+If you are not using :ref:`amplpy.modules <amplpyModules>`, and your AMPL installation directory is not in the system search path, add it as follows:

 .. code-block:: python

-   from amplpy import AMPL, Environment ampl = AMPL(Environment('full path to the AMPL installation directory'))
+   from amplpy import AMPL, add_to_path add_to_path(r"full path to the AMPL installation directory") ampl = AMPL()

 Note that you may need to use raw strings (e.g., `r'C:\\ampl\\ampl.mswin64'`) or escape the slashes (e.g., `'C:\\\\\\ampl\\\\\\ampl.mswin64'`) if the path includes backslashes.

 Load a model from file
 ----------------------